 ISTURISA by completing this

-patient, including dosing, titration,
+on ISTURISA, including dosing, titration,

-patient support and more.
+patient support, and more.
 R.A.R.E.
 Patient Support Program Learn how we ensure your

-ISTURISA patients receive dedicated,
+patients taking ISTURISA receive dedicated,

 “Letter of Medical Necessity”